MKashifAli/MetaVideoStab/README.md

 ## Acknowledgements

 The code in this repository incorporates parts of some methods from [Learning Blind Video Temporal Consistency](https://github.com/phoenix104104/fast_blind_video_consistency) and [GlobalFlowNet](https://github.com/GlobalFlowNet/GlobalFlowNet).
-We thanks to the authors for sharing their code.
+We thank the authors for sharing their code.

 Additionally, to improve readability and cleaning the code, I have significantly rewritten and cleaned the original repository.
 If you encounter any bugs or issues, please report them, and I will address them as soon as I have enough time.